CIBiG-Course/CIBiG-course.github.io/docs/01-description.md

 * Admission Requirements:
   * At least a Master's degree or equivalent in biological sciences, human health sciences, or animal sciences.
   * Bachelor's degree plus at least 5 years of experience for professionals working in research organizations and technical ministries."

+## Language

+The course will be in French, but the slides and other course material will be in English.

 ## Program structure

 * 12 hours of distance learning